juxor/afaq/markdown/secJ2.md

-something and do the work of the revolution insofar as it will be so invited, provoked or compelled by some power outside of itself that seizes the initiative and sets things rolling,"_ namely by _"a body representative of the proletariat be formed in Paris . . . in opposition to the bourgeoisies representation."_ [**Le Reprsentant du Peuple**, 5th May 1848] So, if extensive reforms have implemented by the state, just remember what they were in response to militant pressure from below and that we could have got so much more.
+something and do the work of the revolution insofar as it will be so invited, provoked or compelled by some power outside of itself that seizes the initiative and sets things rolling,"_ namely by _"a body representative of the proletariat be formed in Paris . . . in opposition to the bourgeoisie’s representation."_ [**Property is Theft!**, p.
+325] So, if extensive reforms have implemented by the state, just remember that they were in response to militant pressure from below and that we could have got so much more.
 In general, things have little changed since this anarchist argument against electioneering was put forward in the 1880s:

 > _"in the electoral process, the working class will always be cheated and deceived . . . if they did manage to send, one, or ten, or fifty of